Emil Lang: Death

 On 3 September 1944, Emil Lang was killed in action when his Fw 190 A-8 (Werknummer 171 240—factory number) "Green 1" hit the ground and exploded in a field at Overhespen.
 He had experienced mechanical trouble on the runway when he and the other aircraft of his flight took off at Melsbroek at 1.20 pm.
 Ten minutes later, Lang was still having difficulties raising his landing gear.
 Flying at an altitude of 200 m, his wingman, Unteroffizier Hans-Joachim Borreck, called out P-47 Thunderbolts to their rear.
 Lang broke upward, to the left.
 Leutnant Alfred Groß saw Lang's Fw 190 diving in flames, its gear extended, but he lost sight of Lang when his own craft was hit and he had to bail out.
 Examination of both German and American records suggests that Borreck and Groß misidentified their opponents.
 The P-51 Mustangs of the 55th Fighter Group's 338th Squadron intercepted a flight of three to six Focke-Wulfs.
 Lieutenant Darrell Cramer took a high deflection shot at the Focke-Wulf on the left, which fell upside down in a steep dive and crashed hard into the ground; this undoubtedly was Emil Lang.

 On 28 September 1944, Lang's commanding officer, Geschwaderkommodore (Wing Commander) Josef Priller, submitted a request for posthumous promotion to Major.
 In describing Lang's character, Priller said:

 Captain Lang is a fully matured character, serious and calm in his demeanor, yet definite and energetic when strength was needed.
 Very good attitude as an officer.
 Demands of himself first.
 He understands how to reach the men under his command correctly.
 Captain Lang possesses an exemplary concept of service, has initiative and talent for improvisation to a large degree, well rooted in the National Socialist ideas.

 The commander of the II.
 Jagdkorps (2nd Fighter Corps), Generalleutnant (Major General) Alfred Bülowius, concurred with the assessment.
 Despite these recommendations, Emil Lang did not receive a posthumous promotion to Major.
+Lang was succeeded by Hauptmann Georg-Peter Eder as commander of II.
+Gruppe of JG 26.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Lang was credited with 173 aerial victories.
+Spick also lists him with 173 aerial victories claimed in 403 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 172 aerial victory claims.
 This number includes 141 aerial victories on the Eastern Front and 31 on the Western Front, including one four-engined bomber.